 Migrants sleeping outside Chicago police stations brace for winter: ‘We aren’t prepared’

-Even as temperatures drop, Yaritsa Leal and a dozen of her family members are sleeping outside the Town Hall District police station as there isn’t enough room for them inside.
+Even as temperatures drop, Yaritsa Leal and a dozen of her family members are sleeping outside the Town Hall District police station.
+There isn’t enough room for them inside.

 They’ve jury-rigged a tent to shield them from the elements, but it’s not enough to keep out Chicago weather.

-The Venezuelan family is among the 3,000 migrants who were staying at police stations on Thursday, according to the city’s Office of Emergency Management and Communication.
-With room for only dozens inside at each, hundreds, like the Leal family, are sleeping outside, according to volunteer estimates.
+The Venezuelan family is among the approximately 3,000 migrants who were staying at police stations on Thursday, according to the city’s Office of Emergency Management and Communication.
+With room for only dozens inside at each station, hundreds of people, like the Leal family, are sleeping outside, according to volunteer estimates.

 The North Side police station is one of the few where migrants have recently found some relief inside a city warming bus overnight, but that’s not offered at all stations, and those with little protection are facing a precarious situation advocates worry could become disastrous.